 Well helloooooo!!!!
 I’m back!!!
 As you can probably tell by the frequency of my blogs lately – life has been B-U-S-Y!
 The last time I blogged I was sharing my birth story…and here we are 6 months later.
-Taiya is turning 7 months on the 17th and Emilia turned 2 not long ago – times waits for nobody!
+Olive is turning 7 months soon and Grace turned 2 not too long ago – times waits for nobody!

 The babies on the bus go “wah wah wah” all day long…

 Looking back I have to tell you that the first 3 months were pure survival for me!
 It was a relentless time of juggling two very dependant little ones and not really having any time to recuperate and rest.
 Those of you that are without children at the moment may find it hard to relate.
 Want a taster?
 No?
 Oh well, here’s one anyway…this could be your life if you ever decide to have two under two’s!

 Although the days have no beginning or end, let’s just start at 5am…

 5am : Olive has just unlatched for the 100th time and is already snoring away in blissful harmony with her dad making it very hard for me to fall asleep!
 This child is seriously noisy, if she’s not snoring, she’s making sounds come out her rear-end, inviting with it a smell so deadly and poisonous, it’s a wonder I’m still alive to tell the tale!

 Between 6-6:30am : “Mummayyyy….mummayyyyyy….MUMMAYYY!!!!!”
 Grace is awake.
 She has ever so kindly decided that she would now like to be up earlier than normal so that we can spend more time together.
 So thoughtful.
 So precious.
 I am beyond thrilled and run into her room as fast as I can, so that her melodic yelling doesn’t wake my sleeping chainsaw-mimicking baby!
 Grace greets me with a huge smile….all is forgiven.